Courtesy of Fantastic Frank

 We love IKEA for its Scandinavian style-for-less reliability.
 To be more specific, we love how easy it is to get that empty one-bedroom apartment off the ground with a few starting pieces and home essentials.
 We also highly anticipate the release of its catalog each year.
 From its clever storage systems to its ever-evolving kitchenware collection, there's no contest: IKEA is our go-to for all things pretty and practical.
 It's the accessibility of the Swedish décor giant that makes it so good.

-However, even us die-hard IKEA fans will admit that sometimes you want something that’s not sold in 43 countries around the world and in everyone's living rooms.
-To help expand your horizons, we rounded up 11 shops worth similar fanfare.
+However, even us die-hard IKEA fans will admit that sometimes you want something that’s not sold in 43 countries around the world and can be found in everyone's living rooms.
+To help expand your horizons, we rounded up 11 cheap home décor stores worth similar fanfare.
 Are you looking for the perfect rug, quality lighting at affordable prices, or a kitchenware upgrade?
 Get ready to bookmark these IKEA alternatives filled with unique, accessible décor.

 For conversation-starting design; unique, eye-catching pieces; and gadgets aplenty, A+R is unrivaled.
 This IKEA alternative features handpicked products from the best designers worldwide, offering both classic midcentury designs and up-and-coming brands.